-If higher monthly fees (usually referred to as royalty payments in the franchise agreement - see 3.3) are paid in lieu of an upfront lump sum initial franchise fee, an apportionment of the monthly fee (royalty) will need to be made between the amount of the monthly fee relating to the grant by the franchisor to the franchisee of the right of use of the intellectual property and related business processes (the franchisee's income-earning structure) and the ongoing cost of using that right (income-earning structure) to earn income.
-In other words, to the extent that the monthly fee relates to the acquisition by the franchisee of its income-earning structure, it will retain its character as an expense of a capital nature.
-As such, capital expenditure cannot be said to be in the nature of a premium or like consideration, as it constitutes a recurring royalty expense, the franchisee would not be entitled to claim an allowance in relation to such capital cost under section 11(f).
+If higher monthly fees (usually referred to as royalty payments in the franchise agreement - see 3.3) are paid in lieu of an upfront lump sum initial fee, an apportionment of the monthly fee (royalty) will need to be made between the amount of the monthly fee relating to the grant by the franchisor to the franchisee of the right of use of the intellectual property and related business processes (the franchisee's income-earning structure) and the ongoing cost of using that right (income-earning structure) to earn income.
+In other words, to the extent that the monthly fees relate to the acquisition by the franchisee of its income-earning structure, it will retain its character as an expense of a capital nature.
+Although the recurrent royalty payments relating to the acquisition by the franchisee of the right to the franchisor's intellectual property and business processes are, in these specific circumstances, regarded as being of a capital nature, it cannot be said to be a "premium or consideration in the nature of a premium" as it remains a recurring royalty expense.
+The franchisee would in these specific circumstances not be entitled to claim an allowance on the capital cost under section 11(f)(iii) or (iv) even if the royalty payment related to the right of use of the intellectual property specified in those provisions.

-In New State Areas Ltd v CIR it was held in relation to a payment of the purchase price of an asset in instalments that -15
+In New State Areas Ltd v CIR it was held in relation to a payment of the purchase price of an asset in instalments that $-^{25}$

-"...if it is incurred for the purpose of acquiring a capital asset for the business it is capital expenditure even if it is paid in annual instalments; if, on the other hand it is in truth no more than part of the cost incidental to the performance of the income producing operations, as distinguished from the equipment of the income producing machine, then it is a revenue expenditure even if it is paid in a lump sum".
+"...if it is incurred for the purpose of acquiring a capital asset for the business it is capital expenditure even if it is paid in annual instalments; if, on the other hand it is in truth no more than part of the cost incidental to the performance of the income producing operations, as distinguished from the equipment of the income producing machine, then it is a revenue expenditure even if it is paid in a lump sum."